 Accessory Dwelling Units (ADUs) are additional living spaces that can be added to or built on a property.
 These units are sometimes referred to as in-law suites, granny flats, or backyard cottages.

-ADUs provide separate and independent housing within an existing property.
+ADUs offer separate and independent housing within an existing property.

 When it comes to financing options for adding/building/buying an ADU through Fannie Mae, there are specific requirements to be aware of.
 The ADU must have its own entrance, cooking facilities, and bathroom facilities.